Vikings "sickened" by racist messages directed at RB Alexander Mattison following loss to Eagles

 MINNEAPOLIS -- The Minnesota Vikings are rallying around running back Alexander Mattison after racist messages were sent his way following the team's loss to the Eagles.

-On Thursday night, Mattison posted screenshots on his Instagram story, calling the messages "disgustingly disrespectful."
+On Thursday night, Mattison posted screenshots on his Instagram story, saying over 60 people sent him "disgustingly disrespectful" messages.

-In a statement released Friday, the Vikings organization said it is "sicked by the hatred and racial slurs" directed at Mattison.
+In a statement released Friday, the Vikings organization said it is "sickened by the hatred and racial slurs" directed at Mattison.

 "There is simply no room for racist words or actions in sports or society," the team said.
 "We stand with Alexander and all players who, unfortunately, experience this type of ignorant and prejudicial behavior, and we ask our fans to continue to fight to eliminate racism."